NeuralMMO/beta/rst/landing.rst

 |icon| Neural MMO
 #################

 Your team of 8 Agents must collect food and water to survive.
 Each Agent has 8 individual professions to help them collect resources.
 Resources can be used to create consumable items that restore food, water and heath as well as to create ammunition that increases damage in combat.
 Higher level resources create better consumables and ammunition.
-Agents may aquire armor to protect themselves in combat and weapons to increase their damage output.
-Agents can also trade items on a global market.
+Agents may acquire armor to protect themselves in combat and weapons to increase their damage output.
+Agents can also buy and sell items with gold on a global market.
 Agents can attack each other using one of three styles: Melee, Range, and Magic.
 Agents can level up their skills in each style and in each profession.
 The world is populated by NPCs that can be defeated to obtain items and increase power.

 .. tab-set::